coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 ### Dedicated policy API

 Instead of using OCM subscription and organization labels to store policy metadata, a dedicated API service could be offered to provide CRUD functionality for policies.
-This idea has been set aside for now because the OCM label approach can be offered in a timely manner.
+This idea has been set aside for now because it would take more time to design and build such an API.
 See the section [Evolution Model](#evolution-model) for a way from labels to a dedicated API.

 ## Evolution Model

 The OCM label consumption model approach is not suitable at scale.
 If AUS proves value and is opened to a wider audience, the consumption model needs to evolve.
 A dedicated OCM-like API itself could be a solution, but defining the nature and offering of such an API is out of scope of this design document.

 The crucial part is a sound migration strategy from OCM labels to another model.
-Since the proposal for labels stores config data in well structured config parameter atoms, and since context to clusters and organization is established, moving them to another store is feasible.
+Since the proposal for labels stores config data in well structured config parameters, and since context to clusters and organization is established, moving them to another store is feasible.
 Detecting continued usage of labels, after another offering has been established, can be detected by the `updated_at` property.

 ## Milestones